oasys-aps-kit/OASYS1-APS-Extensions/README.md

 # OASYS1-APS-ShadowOui
-ShadowOui customisation for the APS
+Customized widgets for ShadowOui developed at the APS-ANL